 DELTA is currently accredited in the UK at Level 7 on the Regulated Qualifications Framework (RQF) and is a 60-credit qualification.
 Level 7 equates to Master’s level in terms of content.

 At ACE TEFL you can choose to do an integrated (all modules) DELTA course or do the DELTA modules of your choice separately in any order you like.
-This page is about our integrated DELTA course.
+This page is about our integrated DELTA course, which includes all modules.
 For details of the courses we offer for each Module, please see the following pages:

 This course is intended for experienced teachers who wish to prepare, so that they can progress into more senior roles and teacher training.
 DELTA is suitable for teaching any age group, from young learners to adults.